orenfromberg/orenfromberg.tech/content/blog/install-golang-securely/index.md

      Subkey fingerprint: 2F52 8D36 D67B 69ED F998  D857 78BD 6547 3CB3 BD13
 ```

+Note the primary key fingerprint listed below.

 You can ignore the `WARNING` since we haven't verified their public key by signing it.

-Now you can sleep well at night knowing that you are safe from supply chain attacks on the golang binaries.
+Now you can sleep well at night knowing that you are safe from supply chain attacks on the golang binaries!

 Some content for this post came from [this github issue](https://github.com/golang/go/issues/14739).